AlayaNetwork/alaya-truffle/docs/source/getting-started/interacting-with-your-contracts.md

 There are a few things interesting about the above code:

 * We called the abstraction's `sendCoin` function directly.
 This will result in a transaction by default (i.e, writing data) instead of call.
 * We passed an object as the third parameter to `sendCoin`.
 Note that the `sendCoin` function in our Solidity contract doesn't have a third parameter.
 What you see above is a special object that can always be passed as the last parameter to a function that lets you edit specific details about the transaction ("transaction params").
 Here, we set the `from` address ensuring this transaction came from `accounts[0]`.
-The transaction params that you can set correspond to the fields in an Ethereum transaction:
+The transaction params that you can set correspond to the fields in an PlatON transaction:
   * `from`
   * `to`
   * `gas`